Shanghai Jiao Tong University in China publishes the Academic Ranking of World Universities (ARWU), including for many Australian universities.

 - per capita performance considering the size of an institution (10%).

-In 2021, Shanghai ARWU ranked 7 Australian universities in the world's top 100.
-A total of 24 Australian universities made the final cut into the world's top 500.
-In other words, more than half of Australia's universities are rated among the best in the world for research.
+In 2022, Shanghai ARWU ranked 7 Australian universities in the world's top 100.
+A total of 29 Australian universities made the final cut into the world's top 500.
+In other words, most of Australia's universities are rated among the best in the world for research.

 Aust rank | University | World rank |